syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 To show or hide columns based on user interaction during the export process, you can follow these steps:

-1. Handle the [toolbarClick](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ToolbarClick) event of the Grid component.
+1. Handle the [toolbarClick](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ToolbarClick) event of the Grid component.

 2. Update the visibility of the desired columns by setting the `visible` property of the column to **true** or **false**.

 3. Export the grid to Excel.

-4. Handle the [excelExportComplete](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ExcelExportComplete) event to restore the column visibility to its original state.
+4. Handle the [excelExportComplete](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ExcelExportComplete) event to restore the column visibility to its original state.

 In the following example, the **CustomerID** is initially a hidden column in the grid.
-However, during the export process, the **CustomerID** column is made visible, while the **ShipCity** column is hidden.
+However, during the export process, the **CustomerID** column is made visible, while the **Freight** column is hidden.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/grid/excel-export/show-hide/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="xport-hidden.cs" %}
-{% include code-snippet/grid/excel-export/show-hide/xport-hidden.cs %}
+{% include code-snippet/grid/excel-export/show-hide/show-hide.cs %}
 {% endhighlight %}
 {% endtabs %}